 There were defined lines of responsibility and accountability for clinical and non-clinical staff.
-Regular clinical and practice meetings were held.
-We looked at minutes from recent meetings and found that performance, quality and risks had been discussed.
-Discussion with the lead GP and other members of the practice team demonstrated the practice operated an open and fair culture that enabled staff to challenge existing practices and thereby make improvement to the services provided.
-These arrangements supported the governance and quality assurance measures taken at the practice and enabled staff to review and improve the quality of the services provided.
-The provider, lead GP, practice manager and practice nurse actively participated and interacted with Bolton Commissioning Group (CCG) to keep up to date with local health care trends and developments and shared this knowledge with their colleagues in order to enable them to consider what improvements could be made to develop and improve the services they provided to patients.
+It was evident from discussion with a wide range of practice staff that there was an open culture that encouraged staff to report, discuss and learn from significant incidents.
+Discussion with clinicians and other members of the practice team demonstrated the practice operated an open and fair culture that enabled staff to challenge existing practices and thereby make improvement to the services provided.
+Whilst it was evident that staff discussed significant events, clinical and other practice matters on a regular basis there was a lack of documentation (for example in the form of minutes from clinical/staff/practice meetings) to reflect such discussions or identify how the effectiveness of any learning identified had been embedded to improve quality.
+The provider should take action to review their governance arrangements to ensure learning and actions identified from significant incidents are embedded and sustained.
+The clinicians and practice manager actively participated and interacted with Bolton Commissioning Group (CCG) to keep up to date with local health care trends and developments and shared this knowledge with their colleagues in order to enable them to consider what improvements could be made to develop and improve the services they provided to patients.

-There was a clear staffing structure and that staff were aware of their own roles and responsibilities.
-Practice specific policies were implemented and were available to all staff.
-A programme of regular internal audits which was operated to monitor quality and to make improvements.
 The practice had a system in place for completing clinical audit cycles.
 These were quality improvement processes that sought to improve patient care and outcomes through the systematic review of patient care and the implementation of change.
 Clinical audits were instigated from within the practice or as part of the practice's engagement with local audits.
-It was evident from the discussions we had with one of the GPs that clinical audit was an important feature of clinical practice and documentation relating to a number of such projects was seen relating to medicines prescribed for certain medical conditions.
-There were systems in place for identifying, recording and managing risks, issues and implementing mitigating actions.
+It was evident from the discussions we had with the GPs that clinical audit was an important feature of clinical practice and documentation relating to a number of such projects was seen relating to medicines prescribed and particular medical conditions.

 The practice used the Quality and Outcomes Framework (QOF) to measure their performance and identify areas for improvement.
 We saw that QOF data was regularly discussed within the practice and action was taken to maintain or improve outcomes.
 More recently the practice had participated in the Bolton quality contract which includes best care indicators.
 These indicators identify the need for enhanced care to ensure that the best patient care and management is available for patients in this population group.
 This includes more frequent reviews for patients.
+We looked at the arrangements for monitoring and managing risks to patients and staff safety.
+We saw records that portable electrical appliances had been tested and medical equipment had been tested and calibrated regularly.
+The practice had a fire safety policy, a fire risk assessment and had appointed two trained fire marshals.
+A risk assessment had been conducted in respect of assessing the potential risk from legionella (a bacterium which can contaminate water systems in buildings).
+Subsequently contractors attend monthly and check temperatures on taps in a number of rooms within the building and details are recorded.
+In addition, a chlorination of the water tank was performed on an annual basis.